ronvoluted/darktide-local-server/README.md

 This is the underlying server for the [Darktide Local Server mod](https://www.nexusmods.com/warhammer40kdarktide/mods/211).
 To use that library (which packages this server) in your mods refer to the [documentation in the repository's README](https://github.com/ronvoluted/darktide-mods/blob/main/DarktideLocalServer/README.md).

+Note that you will not be interfacing with this server directly, only the accompanying mod.
+This documentation is to provide lower level details and transparency.

 ## Features

 ### Serving images